Visual radio

-Visual radio is a generic term for adding visuals to normal audio radio broadcasts.
-Visual Radio is also a trademark for a Nokia solution for interactive radio with FM radio over a data connection.
+Visual radio is a generic term for adding visuals to audio radio broadcasts.
+Visual Radio is also a trademark for a Nokia product which delivers interactive FM radio over a data connection.

 Visual Radio

-Visual Radio is a technology developed by Nokia to make it easier for audiences to interact with radio programs.
+Visual Radio is a technology developed by Nokia.
 Visual Radio is built-in functionality available in an increasing number of phones that are already equipped with analog FM radio.

 Workings

 The audio is received via a regular analog FM radio embedded in the phone.
-A presentation of graphics and text, synchronized to the audio programming, is being streamed to the phone over a data connection; the FM transmission chain is unaffected by the addition of Visual Radio.
+A presentation of graphics and text, synchronized to the audio programming, is streamed to the phone over a data connection and the FM transmission chain is unaffected by the addition of Visual Radio.

 Limitations

 On phones with built-in Wi-Fi (tested on Nokia E51, E63, E66, E71, N78, N79, N81, N82 a, and N95 8GB), the Nokia application does not allow a Wi-Fi access point to be used for the data connection, only GPRS access points are allowed, allowing the possibility of revenue sharing between Nokia, the Radio stations and GPRS network operators.